Tom-Riddle09/elevate_labs-task01/README.md

 22 : SSH
 80 : HTTP (Web)
 443 : HTTPS (Secure Web)
-5555 : ADB (Androind Debug Brigde) or custom services
+5555 : ADB (Android Debug Brigde) or custom services

 ## Security Risks due to Open Ports
 Port 53: if DNS is misconfigured or exteranlly exposed, it can be abused for DNS amplification DDoS.